cartopher/Christopher.Charles---Data.GIS.Portfolio/README.md

 - Experience: [Spirital Exemplars Around the World](https://arcg.is/1f8mHP)
 - Web Map: [Spirital Exemplars Around the World](https://arcg.is/1mHuyf)
 #### Description:
+Project was selected for showcase at Esri’s 2024 User Conference

 ## Center for Nonprofit Management
 ### Alliance for Girls : Mapping Community-Based Organizations & Nonprofits